This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 You’re probably less concerned with the right answer, and more with your places of interest in this southwest region, how far you are willing to drive, and how much time you have.

 Don’t want to take down notes?
 No worries, we’ve got you covered with our printable PDF itineraries.
 They are free to members of our free VIF email tribe.
-We regularly create useful guides for them.
-Join it here! (opens new window)
+We regularly create useful guides for our community.
+Fill in the form below to access the Southwest Itinerary.

 Things to note for the Southwestern US road trip itineraries